-<4> Lederach, John Paul.
+<4> Lederach, john Paul.
 1995.
-Preparing for Peace.
-Conflict Transdevelopment Across Cultures.
-Syracuse, NY: Syracusage University Press, pp. 94.
+Preparing because that Peace.
+Conflict change Across Cultures.
+Syracuse, NY: Syracuse university Press, pp. 94.

 <5> Hampden-Turner, Charles and Fons Trompenaars.
 2000.
-Building Cross Cultural Competence.
-How to Create Wealth from Conflicting Values.
-New Haven and London: Yale University Press.
+Building Cross social Competence.
+How to create Wealth from conflicting Values. new Haven and also London: Yale college Press.

-<6> There is likewise the collection of esclaims on framing which is closely related to the concept of definition making.
+<6> over there is likewise the collection of essays on frame which is very closely related to the idea of an interpretation making.

 <7> Ibid., 244.